-The Longitudinal Structure Function at the LHeC
+2182 The Longitudinal Structure Function at the LHeC

-Following the method described above, inclusive cross section data have been simulated for $E_p = 7 \,\text{TeV}$ and three electron beam energies E_e of 60, 30 and 20 GeV.
-The assumed integrated luminosity values are 10, 1 and again 1 fb-1, respectively.
+Following the method described above, inclusive cross section data have been simulated for $E_p = 7 \,\mathrm{TeV}$ and three electron beam energies E_e of $60, \sim 30 \,\mathrm{and}\, 20 \,\mathrm{GeV}$.
+The assumed integrated luminosity values are $10, \sim 1$ and $1 \, \text{fb}^{-1}$, respectively.
 These are about a factor of a hundred larger than the corresponding H1 luminosities.
 At large y, the kinematics is best reconstructed using the scattered electron energy, E'e , and polar angle, θ_e .
-The experimental methods to calibrate the angular and energy measurements are described in [264].
+The experimental methods to calibrate the angular and energy measurements are described in [245].
 For the present study similar results are assumed: for E'e a scale uncertainty of 0.5 % at small y (compared to 0.2 % with H1) rising linearly to 1.2 \%, in the range of y = 0.4 to 0.9.
 For the polar angle, given the superior quality of the anticipated LHeC Silicon tracker as compared to the H1 tracker, it is assumed that θ_e may be calibrated to 0.2 mrad, as compared to 0.5 mrad at H1.
 The residual photo-production background contamination is assumed to be 0.5% at largest y, twice better than with H1.
 There is further an assumption made on the radiative corrections which are assumed to be uncertain to 1% and treated as a correlated error.
-The main challenge is to reduce the uncorrelated uncertainty, which here was varied between 0.2 and 0.5 \%.
+The main challenge is to reduce the uncorrelated uncertainty, which here was varied between 0.2 and 0.5 %.
 This is about ten to three times more accurate than the H1 result which may be a reasonable assumption: the hundred fold increase in statistics sets a totally different scale to the treatment of uncorrelated uncertainties, as from imperfect simulations, trigger efficiency or Monte Carlo statistics.
 It is very difficult to transport previous results to the modern and future conditions.
-It could, however, be an important fix point if one knows that the most precise measurement of Z boson production by ATLAS at the LHC had a total systematic error of just 0.5 % [272].
+It could, however, be an important fix point if one knows that the most precise measurement of Z boson production by ATLAS at the LHC had a total systematic error of just 0.5 % [250].